robertop/chaperone4php/readme.md

 can be used freely, but is provided on an "as-is" basis and comes with no warranties.

+#Requirements#
+This project will work on PHP version 5.3+.
+It will work primarily on Linux platforms; it may also work on MS Windows.

+#Installation#
+backend_project can be easily installed via Composer; just add a new require and run composer install.

+``
+{
+    "require": {
+        "robertop/backend_project": "*"
+    }
+}
+``

 #FAQ#
 1. I already use the Symfony Console.
 Why should I use backend_project?
-   Symfony is tailored for web applications, while backend_project is tailored for background processes. backend_project provides many features helpful for writing those background processes that Symfony does not.
+   Symfony is tailored for web applications, while backend_project is tailored for background processes. backend_project provides many features helpful for writing background processes that Symfony does not.

 2. How difficult is it to integrate backend_project into my existing scripts? backend_project is not an application container of any sort; it has no